shorepine/tulipcc/docs/tulip_flashing.md

 Tulip should now just turn on whenever you connect USB or power it on.

-To build / debug going forward (and remember to use the right `-DMICROPY_BOARD` value for your board)
+To build / debug going forward

 ```bash
 cd ports/esp32s3